aws/aws-secretsmanager-agent/README.md

 ---

+**NOTE:** Building the agent with the `fips` feature enabled on macOS currently requires the following workaround:

+- Create an environment variable called `SDKROOT` which is set to the result of running `xcrun --show-sdk-path`

 #### [ RPM\-based systems ]

 1. On RPM\-based systems such as AL2023, you can install the development tools by using the Development Tools group\.